John Parrella: High School and College coaching

 From 2009 to 2012, Parrella served as the head coach at Valley Christian High School.

 In 2013, Parrella was hired as an assistant coach at Chabot College.

 Parrella then served as the defensive line coach at Northern Michigan University from 2014 to 2015.

 On February 22, 2016, Parrella was hired at Nebraska as its defensive line coach.
-Following the 2017 season, he was not retained when Scott Frost became Nebraska's head coach in December 2017.
+Following the 2017 season, he was not retained with the new staff in December 2017.

 Cleveland Browns

 On January 18, 2019, Parrella was hired by the Cleveland Browns as an assistant defensive line coach.